-11.2 The wave function collapse ( i.e., the projection postulate )
+11.2 Wave function collapse (i.e., the projection postulate) does not occur, but we look at somthing just like this.

 The lingistic interpretation says that the post measurement state is meaningless.
 However, considering a tricky measurement, we can realize the wave function collapse.
 In this section, we shall explain this idea in the following paper: